 For details on these variables and their usage in the block equations, click the Source code link in the block dialog box to view the underlying Simscape™ source file.
 The Source code link is available for all the Foundation library blocks that have a Variables tab.

-check box next to the Deformation variable.
-Once
+box next to the Deformation variable, to indicate

-Type a new number into the Value field
+None.
+Type a new number into the Beginning

 lists contains all the units defined in the unit registry that are

 commensurate with the one specified in the variable declaration.
-You
+In

 as a high-priority variable with the initial target of 20 mm.